Or scroll down for more information.

 topography.
 Every 'pixel' (or brick) has been considered manually to get the best possible result.

 The size of the map was chosen to serve my display purposes.
-With the size of a big painting and a landscape orientation the map fits nicely onto a large wall.
+With the size of a big painting and a landscape orientation the map fits nicely on a large wall.
 The size additionally allows to see a lot of details on the map.

 Considering map projection methods is also essential, when faced with the creation of a map.
 After reading a lot about the pros and cons of projection methods I finally choose the equirectangular projection, which seems to represent a fair tradeoff between different distortions and also gives a nice landscape-like ratio for display purposes.